Skip to content

 Terrain Model (Raster) Downloads

-Terrain models (DTM, DSM, CHM, Slope Map, TIN) are downloaded as GeoTIFF files — the standard raster format for geospatial data.
+Terrain models (DTM, DSM, CHM, Slope Map) are downloaded as GeoTIFF files — the standard raster format for geospatial data.

 Click the download button next to any terrain model in the project tree.
 You will receive a ZIP file containing: